María Becerra: Personal life

 Becerra is bisexual.
 In a 2021 interview for MTV News, she stated:

 I feel like I also represent the LGBTQ+ community because I'm bisexual.
 I love to represent them.
 I always had it in my head that, if I'm this way, then this is what I'm going to sing about.
 I'm not only going to make songs about men because I don't only like men.
 When I understood and accepted that I also liked girls, that was a difficult time.
 There was a lot of confusion and prejudice, and I had to think about how my family would take it.
 It was something very heavy that marked my life, so I have a lot of songs about that chapter.

 She dated fellow singer Rusherking from 2019 to 2021.
-In mid-2022, Becerra began a relationship with rapper J Rei, and in July 2023, she proposed an engagement to him in Greece.
+In mid-2022, Becerra began a relationship with rapper J Rei, and in July 2023, she proposed to him in Greece.
 In a 2022 interview, Becerra said that she had been a vegan for about a year and a vegetarian since she was 17.
 In September 2024, Becerra announced that she had an ectopic pregnancy.
 In 2025, she had a second ectopic pregnancy.